AbelGuti/Task/README.md

 In the mysql console, we need to run the script.sql file.

-Once this is done, a client can be connect to:
+Once this is done, a client can be connect on any vhost that he was created:
 - domain1.com/index.php
 - domain2.com/index.php
 - domain3.com/index.php
+- ...
+- ...

 ##Steps

--Start with local configuration (go to Section)

--Install Apache and configure VH (go to Section)
+-Install Apache (go to Section)

 -Install PHP (go to Section)